User234400/Final-Coursework-Project/README.md

 ## 📌 Notes

-- All data is stored in `students.txt`.
+- All data is stored in `students.csv`.
 - The file must not contain headers (like "StudentID,...").
 - The program handles invalid input (e.g., letters instead of numbers).
 - No GUI is used – only console.